Double fertilization: Double fertilization in gymnosperms

 A far more rudimentary form of double fertilization occurs in the sexual reproduction of an order of gymnosperms commonly known as Gnetales.
-Specifically, this event has been documented in both Ephedra and Gnetum, a subset of Gnetophytes.
+Specifically, this event has been documented in both Ephedra and Gnetum, a subset of gnetophytes.
 In Ephedra nevadensis, a single binucleate sperm cell is deposited into the egg cell.
 Following the initial fertilization event, the second sperm nucleus is diverted to fertilize an additional egg nucleus found in the egg cytoplasm.
 In most other seed plants, this second 'ventral canal nucleus' is normally found to be functionally useless.
 In Gnetum gnemon, numerous free egg nuclei exist in female cytoplasm inside the female gametophyte.
 Succeeding the penetration of the mature female gametophyte by the pollen tube, female cytoplasm and free nuclei move to surround the pollen tube.
-Released from the binucleate sperm cell are two sperm nuclei which then join with free egg nuclei to produce two viable zygotes, a homologous characteristic between families Ephedra and Gnetum.
+Released from the binucleate sperm cell are two sperm nuclei which then fuse with free egg nuclei to produce two viable zygotes, a homologous characteristic between families Ephedra and Gnetum.
 In both families, the second fertilization event produces an additional diploid embryo.
 This supernumerary embryo is later aborted, leading to the synthesis of only one mature embryo.
 The additional fertilization product in Ephedra does not nourish the primary embryo, as the female gametophyte is responsible for nutrient provision.
 The more primitive process of double fertilization in gymnosperms results in two diploid nuclei enclosed in the same egg cell.
 This differs from the angiosperm condition, which results in the separation of the egg cell and endosperm.
 Comparative molecular research on the genome of G. gnemon has revealed that gnetophytes are more closely related to conifers than they are to angiosperms.
 The rejection of the anthophyte hypothesis, which identifies gnetales and angiosperms are sister taxa, leads to speculation that the process of double fertilization is a product of convergent evolution and arose independently among gnetophytes and angiosperms.

 In vitro double fertilization

 In vitro double fertilization is often used to study the molecular interactions as well as other aspects of gamete fusion in flowering plants.
-One of the major obstacles in developing an in vitro double fertilization between male and female gametes is the confinement of the sperm in the pollen tube and the egg in the embryo sac.
+One of the major obstacles in developing an in vitro double fertilization between male and female gametes is the confinement of the sperm in the pollen tube and the egg in the embryonic sac.
 A controlled fusion of the egg and sperm has already been achieved with poppy plants.
 Pollen germination, pollen tube entry, and double fertilization processes have all been observed to proceed normally.
 In fact, this technique has already been used to obtain seeds in various flowering plants and was named “test-tube fertilization”.